Skip to content

 Drop down menu

-logical table
+Logical table

 This is the default view in the sidebar.
 It shows a list of logical tables, which are structured datasets containing dimensions and measures.
 Logical tables are often used for performing queries, such as analyzing account data, product information, or sales figures.